Confederation Secondary School: Music

 Confederation was the home of the Evolutionary Rock Band.
 It was started by teacher Norm McIntosh in 1979 (when it was known as the Confed Rock Band) and continued to be run by him for 37 years.
 McIntosh was the inaugural recipient of the Canadian Music Teacher of the Year Juno award.
 He was presented $25000 for the band's many costs on behalf of the musicians' band-aid program.

 The band consists of four vocalists, an eight-piece rhythm section, four trumpets, four trombones, two alto saxes, four tenor saxes, and a 15-member stage crew.
 The crew can be farther divided into jobs including sound technicians, guitar effects technicians, light and effects technicians, a fog technician, two spotlight operators, and a crew manager.
 Evolutionary band and crew member students are between the ages of 14 and 18.
 The band was featured on Canada AM in April 2007 for its success in breaking the Guinness world record for 'deepest concert below the Earth's surface'.
 The record was broken at 742 m below sea level at 3400 level of CVRD Inco's Copper Cliff North Mine, Copper Cliff, Ontario.

 In 2008, Evolutionary was recognized as Junior Citizens of the Year at the Community Builders Awards of Excellence for the City of Greater Sudbury.

 Evolutionary has been visited by such artists as The Tragically Hip, Hedley, Keshia Chanté, Sloan, Suzie McNeil, The Trews, Three Days Grace, Finger Eleven, and record producer Bob Ezrin.

 Despite the fact that most of the bands' activities take place outside regular school hours, the students involved in the Evolutionary band receive a full credit towards high school graduation.

-Confederation is the only school in Canada with a professional recording studio.
+Confederation is one of the few schools in Canada with a professional recording studio.
 This recording studio is used for a full-credit recording course, which is the only one of its type in Ontario at the high school level.
 Students are taught how to use the recording software, gain experience working on short CDs for local artists, and learn how to make radio commercials.

 Drama and improvisation

-The school has a beginning theater production as well as an improv team in the Canadian Improv tournament.
-The production and the team have been there for four years and consist of grades 9-12.
+Confederation has a play production.
+The production have been there for four years and consist of grades 9-12.

 Administration

-The school is overseen by the Rainbow District School Board.
+Confederation is overseen by the Rainbow District School Board.